LiamLlamazares/LiamLlamazares.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Senior Research Associate at the Department of Mathematics and Statistics, Lancaster University, working within the EPSRC Hub in Probabilistic AI (ProbAI Hub).
-I am supervised by Prof. Paul Fearnhead and Dr. Chris Nemeth.
+I am a **Senior Research Associate** in the Department of Mathematics and Statistics at **Lancaster University**.
+I work within the **EPSRC Hub in Probabilistic AI (ProbAI Hub)**, collaborating with [Prof. Chris Nemeth](https://www.lancaster.ac.uk/staff/chris-nemeth/) and [Prof. Paul Fearnhead](https://www.lancaster.ac.uk/staff/paul-fearnhead/).

+## Research Interests

+My research interests lie at the intersection of analysis and stochastics.
+I focus on **Partial Differential Equations (PDEs)**, **Stochastic PDEs**, **Optimal Transport**, and **Bayesian Inference**.

+I am particularly interested in viewing **sampling as an optimization problem** through the lens of **gradient flows**.

+## Education

-I completed my PhD in Mathematical Modelling, Analysis and Computation at the University of Edinburgh in 2025, supervised by Prof. Finn Lindgren and Dr. Jonas Latz.
-My research interests include Stochastic Analysis, Partial Differential Equations, and Probabilistic Machine Learning.
+I obtained my **PhD in Mathematical Modelling, Analysis and Computation** from the University of Edinburgh in 2025, under the supervision of Prof. Finn Lindgren and Dr. Jonas Latz.
+Prior to that, I completed my undergraduate and Master's degrees in Mathematics at the University of Salamanca.

+## Community & Writing

+I organize the [**CSML (Computational Statistics and Machine Learning) Reading Group**](https://lu-csml.github.io/) at Lancaster University.

-I also run a mathematics blog, [nowheredifferentiable.com](https://nowheredifferentiable.com/), where I discuss topics in PDE and stochastic analysis.
+I also maintain a mathematics blog, [**Nowhere Differentiable**](/blog/), where I discuss topics I find interesting in analysis and stochastics.

-I organize the CSML (Computational Statistics and Machine Learning) reading group.
+## Personal

-Outside of math, I enjoy playing football, tennis, chess, and other board games with my friends.
-I also enjoy reading, especially fantasy, and learning languages, sometimes simultaneously.
+Outside of mathematics, I enjoy playing football, tennis, chess and other board games (I will never say no to a game of _Dune_).
+I also enjoy reading (especially fantasy) and learning languages, occasionally attempting both at once.